Alphabet > Letter Q >

 The maple

-tree have had a lot of significance since the aboriginal people
+tree and leaf have had a lot of significance since the aboriginal people

 discovered the food properties of the maple sap and it was later